 - What is a stroke?

-- What is FAST (recognizing stroke symptoms and signs early)?
+- Recognizing stroke symptoms and signs early - FAST

 - What are FAST stroke symptoms and signs?

 - What are other signs and symptoms of stroke in men and women?

 - What are the signs and symptoms of a mini-stroke (TIA, transient ischemic attack)

 - What should I do if someone is exhibiting signs and symptoms of a stroke?